hharryyf/codeforcepractice/README.md

 142. Trips (diff=2100, graph connectivity, working backward and sets) This graph problem is very interesting.
 The key observation is when i increases from 1 to m, the tourist set size can only increase.
-Hence, we can work backward, firstly add in all the edges. https://codeforces.com/problemset/problem/1037/E
+Hence, we can work backward, firstly add in all the edges.
+Then, we delete all the edges one by one and always see whether there's an element with degree less than k, if so eliminate the element. https://codeforces.com/problemset/problem/1037/E